 Advantages:

-- ✅ Better Resolution: Twice as many control slots compared to full-period burst fire
+- ✅ Better Resolution: Twice as many control slots compared to full-period cycle stealing

-- ✅ Faster Response: 2x quicker than full-period burst fire
+- ✅ Faster Response: 2x quicker than full-period cycle stealing

 Limitations:

-- ❌ DC Component - FORBIDDEN: Critical regulatory violation
+- ❌ DC Component: Critical regulatory violation in some countries

-- Creates dangerous DC components on AC grid (current asymmetry drawn only one side of the waveform for a short time)
+- Can create dangerous DC components on AC grid (current asymmetry drawn only one side of the waveform for a short time)

-- Unbalances grid network by drawing current asymmetrically
+- Can unbalance grid network by drawing current asymmetrically if not properly balanced

 Advantages: